This Ball Exercises website contains everything you need to know about exercise ball workouts.

 As with any other type of exercises it is important to warm up before engaging in demanding physical activity.

-Performing ball exercises can be a little tricky and there are a few notable safety precautions that you should take if you intend to incorporate them into your workout regimen.
+Performing exercise ball workouts can be a little tricky and there are a few notable safety precautions that you should take if you intend to incorporate them into your workout regimen.
 Here is a quick breakdown:

 Using the Correct Ball Size and Air Pressure: